Important information to our patients

 Further note from the Peninsula Heart Clinic General Manager:

-As we find ourselves in a second peak of Covid-19 and prepare for a second national lockdown, it is timely for us to take some additional actions to reduce the risk of increased infections in hospital, improve patient safety and ensure the protection of all patients and staff by mitigating the risk of spread of Covid-19 in the workplace.
+As we find start the New Year and find ourselves working in an operating environment with continued restrictions, it is timely for us to take some additional actions to reduce the risk of increased infections in hospital, improve patient safety and ensure the protection of all patients and staff by mitigating the risk of spread of Covid-19 in the workplace.

 I cannot express how important infection control practices are and all staff need to be even more stringent than ever before about thinking between patient interactions and being vigilant in just in going about our daily responsibilities.

-At the Peninsula Heart Clinic and as a healthcare provider organisation:
+At Peninsula Heart Clinic and as a healthcare provider organisation:

 - We need to be the experts and the leading force in managing the response to Covid-19.